Jake Adelson: Club career

 Adelson began his youth career with Blacktown City FC before signing for the Everton F.C.
-Academy as a sixteen year old.
-After playing for the U-18's and U-21's at Finch Farm, Adelson wasn't able to break into the first team or sign elsewhere in England (which included a trial at Huddersfield F.C. among others), so he decided to return to Sydney, signing with the Western Sydney Wanderers Youth squad.
+Academy as a sixteen-year- old.
+After playing for the U18s and U21s at Finch Farm, Adelson was unable to break into the first team or sign elsewhere in England (which included a trial at Huddersfield Town among others), so he decided to return to Sydney, signing with the Western Sydney Wanderers Youth squad.
 At season's end, Adelson trialled with Newcastle Jets FC before signing with Central Coast Mariners.

 Adelson made his first professional team debut for Central Coast Mariners in the Round 7 2015–16 A-League clash versus Melbourne Victory at AAMI Park.
 Adelson was deployed as right winger, though he has stated his preference is to play right fullback.

 Adelson was released by the Mariners in July 2017, after the 2016–17 season.
 He signed a two-year contract with Newcastle Jets later that month.
 Adelson made his first appearance for the Jets coming on as a substitute against Melbourne City in a 3–1 victory on 15 February 2019.